HarvardWestlake/HWGo/README.md

 Adhering to the California non-discrimination clause, Harvard Westlake Adventure is designed to be accessible and inclusive for all users.
 The game includes:

 **Adaptive Features:**
 Options for colorblind mode, scalable text, and simplified controls.
-Different teacahers can be added to the game
+Different teachers can be added to the game

 **Diverse Representation:** Characters and narratives that reflect the diversity of the Harvard Westlake community.